UniReg: A Universal Model for Controllable CT Image Registration: Introduction

 \item We design a dynamic training strategy that leverages prior knowledge and human expertise to optimize the UniReg model.
 This strategy incorporates regularization priors and anatomical insights to tailor the optimization process for each specific registration task, enhancing the registration performance.

-\item We demonstrate that UniReg ensures flexibility and efficacy in handling complex anatomical variations and registration scenarios.
-Our comprehensive evaluation spans a diverse array of 90 anatomical organs/tumors, representing nearly the whole human body.
-To the best of our knowledge, this represents the most extensive assessment in CT imaging to date. \end{itemize}
+\item UniReg demonstrates strong flexibility and efficacy in handling complex anatomical variations and diverse registration scenarios.
+The comprehensive evaluation covers multiple CT and MR registration tasks, involving a wide range of anatomical structures and tumors from the cranial region to the pelvic area, together with a landmark-based fine-grained correspondence assessment.
+To the best of our knowledge, this constitutes the most extensive assessment of its kind to date. \end{itemize}